Cantera/cantera-website/pages/science/phase-thermo.rst

 condensed phase that can participate in heterogeneous reactions.
 (Of course, there cannot be homogeneous reactions, since the composition is fixed.)

-A stoichiometric solid can be defined in the CTI format using the :cti:class:`stoichiometric_solid` entry, or in the YAML format by specifying :ref:`fixed-stoichiometry <sec-yaml-fixed-stoichiometry>` in the ``thermo`` field.
+A stoichiometric solid can be defined in the legacy CTI format using the :cti:class:`stoichiometric_solid` entry, or in the YAML format by specifying :ref:`fixed-stoichiometry <sec-yaml-fixed-stoichiometry>` in the ``thermo`` field.